IQTLabs/COVID-19-Narrative-Mapping/index.md

 **IQT Internal Employees**

-Visit this [link](https://vsrv-plotly.a.internal/claim-mapping/) to view the internal Narrative-Mapping Visualization.
+Visit this [link](https://vsrv-plotly.a.internal/claim-mapping/) to view the internal Narrative & Claim-Mapping Visualization.
 You can also view all the code behind this project on [GitLab](https://gitlab.iqt.org/labs/lab41/claim-mapping).
 Make sure you are signed on to the VPN or it will not work.

 **External Use**

 ***COMING SOON***
-Check back soon to visit the public version of our Narrative-Mapping Visualization once it's released!
+Check back soon to visit the public version of our Narrative & Claim-Mapping Visualization once it's released!